jstack221/angular-test-task/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.

-## Development server
+## Project Setup

+- npm i (for installing the dependencies)

-Run `ng serve` for a dev server.
+- Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## I've set up following things in this angular test app:
+- Setup routing two routes (`/home` and `/test-tasks`).
+- Created feature module `tasks` which contains all the task components and I have created a separate component for each of the task.
+- Added lazy loading on the tasks module and this tasks module loaded when user open route `/test-tasks`.

 ## Code scaffolding